Thongchai McIntyre

-Thongchai McIntyre (ธงไชย แมคอินไตย์, /th/; born Albert McIntyre; 8 December 1958) is a Thai singer, actor, and the 2023 National Artist in Performing Arts.
-He is also known as Bird Thongchai, Phi Bird ("Older Brother Bird") or simply Bird (/th/).
-He graduated with a higher diploma in management from Thonburi Commercial College.
+Thongchai McIntyre (ธงไชย แมคอินไตย์, /th/; born Albert McIntyre on 8 December 1958) is a Thai singer, actor, and 2023-batch National Artist of Thailand.
+Nicknamed Bird (เบิร์ด, /th/), he is among the most commercially successful singers in Thai music history, with over 25 million albums sold.

-Considered Thailand's most renowned superstar, he is among the most commercially successful singers in Thai history, with over 25 million albums sold.
-He holds the record for the most solo studio albums in Thailand to exceed one million copies in sales—seven albums, along with two additional special albums that also surpassed one million in sales.
+Thongchai holds the record for the most solo studio albums in Thailand to exceed one million copies in sales—seven albums, along with two additional special albums that also surpassed one million in sales.
 His most iconic milestones include the album Boomerang (1990), which made him the first GMM Grammy artist to sell over two million copies.
 That same year, he starred as Kobori in the drama Khu Kam (1990), which became the highest-rated Thai television drama at the time.
 This double success gave rise to what became known as the "Bird Fever" phenomenon, which significantly influenced both the music and television industries in Thailand.

-This was followed by the album Prik Kee Noo (1991), which sold more than 3.5 million copies, becoming the best-selling Thai album of the 1990s.
+Following this success was the album Prik Kee Noo (1991), which sold more than 3.5 million copies, becoming the best-selling Thai album of the 1990s.
 Later, the album Chud Rab Kaek (2002) achieved over five million in sales, setting the all-time record for album sales in Thailand.

 Early life

 Thongchai McIntyre was born in Bangkok.
-His English name is Albert McIntyre, and he is nicknamed "Bird".
+His English name is Albert McIntyre, which led to his nickname "Bird".
 He is the ninth of ten children born to James (Jimmy) McIntyre, a medical corpsman in the Royal Thai Army of Scottish-Mon descent, and Udom McIntyre.
 He was raised in a relatively poor family.
 During his childhood, Thongchai helped support the household by folding paper bags, selling lottery tickets, collecting and selling milk cans, and sewing traditional hats.
 He also occasionally earned a small income by teaching English to children in the Bang Khae slum, receiving 5 to 10 baht depending on donations.

 From a young age, he had a passion for singing and frequently participated in temple fair singing contests, occasionally winning prizes.
 He practiced singing with his family and was largely self-taught.
 Seven of his siblings were also musically talented, and together they formed a family band called "Mong Doo Lian".

 Thongchai completed his primary education at Wat Nimmarnoradee School, where he volunteered to assist teachers with music and dance activities and was known for being cheerful and expressive.
 He later attended Panyaworakun School for secondary education and obtained a Higher Vocational Certificate (Por Wor Sor) in Management from Thonburi Commercial College.

 After achieving widespread success in the entertainment industry, Thongchai was awarded two honorary degrees by Rajamangala University of Technology Thanyaburi.
 His first was an honorary bachelor's degree in Performing Arts and Music in 2002, followed by a Doctor of Education (Honoris Causa) in International Music Studies in 2022.